Kulashari/ufc-ml/README.md

 feature are rejected.

 The currently configured snapshot file contains one 2026-03-07 snapshot per fighter.
-Consequently it supports prediction dates after that cutoff, not historical backtesting before it.
+Predictions use it only after the server's UTC date has passed that cutoff.
 The lookup implementation can consume multiple dated snapshots if a future point-in-time snapshot table is supplied.

 Rolling 365/730-day activity counts cannot be fully recomputed from one aggregate snapshot;
 the predictor resets them when the recalculated layoff proves a window is empty and otherwise